Managing Complexity with Open Source

 Interestingly, the technology was low-tech enough to be understood by a 12th grade pupil during one summer holiday, without any internet at that time.
 A little bit of soldering, some cables, one sheet of assembler instructions, that was basically all that was needed to solve the business logic of the device.

-And then I'm looking at today's modern processors we are using here at Pengutronix and in our industrial projects, having about 15...30.000 pages of documentation, with secure boot, ethernet, power management and really a lot of complex software technology.
+And then I'm looking at today's modern processors we are using here at Pengutronix and in our industrial projects, having about 15...30.000 pages of documentation, with secure boot, Ethernet, power management and really a lot of complex software technology.
 With lots and lots of sophisticated features which are so special that a single developer has almost no chance to understand every corner of it, so these days we have experts for each little topic in those chips.

 Compared to modern circumstances, one could wonder how it was even possible to solve the actual task with that technology :) But of course the embedded requirements for many projects have completely changed in the meantime: Many modern systems need networking, wireless, IT security etc, which immediately makes the system complexity grow massively.